 Measuring overall retention rates is important in monitoring trends in longitudinal data.
 It also allows us to see the success of initiatives implemented in student success and retention, yet it is equally as important to disaggregate retention data by gender as well as race and ethnicity, so we have a better idea as to which students are succeeding and which students are not.
 Further research should be conducted in areas such as:

-Remedial and core course studies to identify gateway course success and subsequent retention implications and subsequent course success measures.
+Remedial and core course studies to follow progress on improving gateway course success and subsequent retention implications and subsequent course success measures.

-Gender and race discrepancies in retention of first-time freshmen (FTF) and transfer students.
+Progress on gender and race discrepancies in retention of first-time freshmen (FTF) and transfer students.

 Academic performance in terms of GPA and number of units earned, academic performance and how it relates to retention.

+The number of non-returning students who have exhausted their financial aid.

 Compounding effects of housing, financial aid, availability of work, and campus climate on retention.

+Early indicators of mismatches between students and their declared majors.

 Disaggregation based on declared major.

 Course scheduling patterns and the barriers they may present in students’ efforts to complete their requirements.

-Monitor effectiveness of initiatives (i.e. First Year Experience, online tutoring, etc.) and recommend revisions.
+Effectiveness of initiatives in order to recommend revisions.

-Survey students to find out how we need to change Academic Advising.

-Coordinate campus surveys.
+Reasons that students give for leaving (exit interviews and the leavers survey conducted every semester) and reasons they give for staying.

+Track students with the National Student Clearinghouse Data to see where they go.

+Possible predictive analytics: review the scope and limits of available electronic data sources (Financial Aid, DARS, Moodle, etc.) and other data sources (e.g., high school transcripts), and determine whether they can be integrated to better predict student success.

 Intended Outcomes: